Beyond a question of Markus Linckelmann

 £2.1.3\quad {\it For any subgroup $Q$ of $P$ fully centralized in $\F\,,$ any $\F\-$morphism $\varphi\,\colon Q\to P$ and any subgroup $R$ of $N_P\big(\varphi(Q)\big)$ containing $\varphi (Q)$ such that $\F_P(Q)$ contains the action of $\F_R \big(\varphi(Q)\big)$ over $Q$ via $\varphi\,,$ there is an $\F\-$mor-phism $\zeta\,\colon R\to P$ fulfilling $\zeta\big(\varphi (u)\big) = u$ for any $u\in Q\,.$\/}

 £2.2.
-With the notation in~£1.1 above, it follows from [4,~Theorem~3.7] that $\F_{(b,G)}$ is a Frobenius $P\-$category.
-Moreover, we say that a subgroup $Q$ of $P$ is {\it $\F\-$nilcentralized\/} if, for any $\varphi\in \F (P,Q)$ such that $Q' = \varphi (Q)$ is fully centralized in~$\F\,,$ the $C_P (Q')\-$categories $C_\F (Q')$ [4,~2.14] and $\F_{C_P (Q')}$ coincide; note that, according to [4,~Proposition~7.2], in $\F_{(b,G)}$ this definition agree with the definition in~£1.2 above.
-Similarly, we say that $Q$ is {\it $\F\-$selfcentralizing\/} if
+With the notation in~£1.1 above, it follows from [5,~Theorem~3.7] that $\F_{(b,G)}$ is a Frobenius $P\-$category.
+Moreover, we say that a subgroup $Q$ of $P$ is {\it $\F\-$nilcentralized\/} if, for any $\varphi\in \F (P,Q)$ such that $Q' = \varphi (Q)$ is fully centralized in~$\F\,,$ the $C_P (Q')\-$categories $C_\F (Q')$ [5,~2.14] and $\F_{C_P (Q')}$ coincide; note that, according to [5,~Proposition~7.2], in $\F_{(b,G)}$ this definition agree with £1.2 above.
+Similarly, we say that $Q$ is {\it $\F\-$selfcentralizing\/} if we have

+for any $\varphi \in \F (P,Q)\,;$ once again, according to [5,~Corollary~7.3], in $\F_{(b,G)}$ this definition agree with £1.2 above.
+Finally, we say that a subgroup $R$ of $P$ is {\it $\F\-$radical\/} if it is $\F\-$selfcentralizing and we have